Saturday, December 26, 2020

 The CryptO'pinion?

-Don't be mistaken and assume that this is an RPG, it isn't.
+Don't be mistaken, as others have, and assume that this is an RPG, it isn't.
 Sure, there are elements that provide a lukewarm role-playing experience but this is a board game first and foremost.
 Each hero has their own strengths and weaknesses but there isn't much character building beyond the equipment and collecting stuff.
 They are also separate from one another - there isn't an actual requirement to work as a team so you cannot progressively group-attack a particular monster because each battle is a new and separate act.
 Remember, it's a board game.

 However, it's a brilliant board game conversion and is definitely better with everyone huddled around the Atari ST just like they did back in the day.
 Even solo, this is a fine adventure especially if you play with a couple of characters.
 I suggest a few practice games to see which you prefer the most but grouping them is certainly a recipe for success.